xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/cloud_quickstart.md

    Clicking the **Set it up** button of the "Payment Processing" quickstart block will forward you to the **Add payment** popup of the payments listing page of your store Admin area (**Store setup** -> **Payment methods**).
 There you can choose a payment method from the list, add and configure it to use in your store.

-   A detailed guidance on the payments set-up you can get from the {% link "Adding Payment Methods" ref_36BqwVSF %} article of the Knowledge Base.
+   Detailed guidance on the payments set-up you can get from the {% link "Adding Payment Methods" ref_36BqwVSF %} article of the Knowledge Base.

 2. Shipping Setup

    Clicking the **Set it up** button of the "Shipping" quickstart block will forward you to the **Add shipping method** popup of the shipping listing page of your store Admin area (**Store setup** -> **Shipping methods**).
 There you can choose a shipping method from the list, add and configure it to use in your store.

-   A detailed guidance on the shipping set-up you can get from the {% link "Shipping" ref_4noivtKM %} section of the Knowledge Base.
+   Detailed guidance on the shipping set-up you can get from the {% link "Shipping" ref_4noivtKM %} section of the Knowledge Base.

 3. Domain Name

    Clicking the **Change** button of the "Domain name" quickstart block will redirect you to the Domain name page of your store Admin area.
    ![domain-name-page.png]({{site.baseurl}}/attachments/ref_0UvAdIRA/domain-name-page.png)

-   Uding this page a store admin can change the defaulf `localhost` domain name to the one that meets their business needs.
+   Using this page a store admin can change the defaulf `localhost` domain name to the one that meets their business needs.

    {% note info %}
    Domain name changing is possible on paid XC Cloud accounts only.
 If you are using XC Cloud trial the 3rd block will provide quick access to the X-Cart App Store, where it is possible to check for the templates available.